Mott Street: Historic Cantonese gangs

 The gangs also acted as runners in the Chinatown Connection heroin trade between the Canada–US border and New York, and spread the drug throughout the state.
-On Leong Gang was like most Chinatown gangs in the past, running a legitimate enterprise, serving as a business collective known as the On Leong Chinese Merchants Association, a crutch for immigrants, even a loan company.
-The Ghost Shadows were very territorial about Mott Street; in one example, the Ghost Shadows had spotted a White Eagle member walking alone, and kidnapped him by a car, and threw him in the East River, attempting to drown him.
+The On Leong Tong, like most historical Chinatown gangs, also ran a legitimate enterprise, serving as a business collective known as the On Leong Chinese Merchants Association, providing services such as loans to immigrants.
+The Ghost Shadows were very territorial about Mott Street; in one example, the Ghost Shadows spotted a White Eagle member walking alone, kidnapped him in a car, and threw him in the East River, attempting to drown him.